 Drying tomato seeds is crucial for gardeners wanting to save seeds for future use.
 Properly dried and stored, tomato seeds can last up to six years.
-This simple process can be done at home with minimal equipment.
+How to dry tomato seeds is a simple process that you can do at home with minimal equipment.
 Start by choosing a ripe, healthy tomato to harvest seeds from.

 Cut the tomato in half and scoop out the seeds and pulp into a container.
 Add a small amount of water to the container and let the mixture sit for a few days until it begins to ferment.
 This fermentation process helps to separate the seeds from the pulp and also helps to reduce the risk of disease in the seeds.
 Once the seeds have been separated from the pulp, they can be rinsed and dried.